Beyond the CoC

 ARCH leads HMIS & Coordinated Entry for AL-507

-ARCH is the HUD-designated lead for both HMIS and Coordinated Entry for the Alabama Balance of State Continuum of Care — managing the Homeless Management Information System that agencies across all 37 counties rely on to coordinate client data and track outcomes, and leading the Coordinated Entry process that connects people experiencing homelessness to available housing and services.
+ARCH is the HUD-designated lead for both HMIS and Coordinated Entry for the Alabama Balance of State Continuum of Care — managing the Homeless Management Information System that agencies across all 37 counties rely on to coordinate client data and track outcomes, and leading the Coordinated Entry process that connects people experiencing homelessness to available housing and services through RACAS.
+See Coordinated Entry & RACAS → for how someone gets connected to help, or the license process below to get access to HMIS itself.

 Need a license to use HMIS?
 Here's the process: